+Global Perspectives

-Global Perspectives 3 cr Fulfilled by a variety of courses from major disciplines or general education.
+Fulfilled by a variety of courses from major disciplines or general education.
 All courses focus on topics of global or international importance and have 3 common learning outcomes.
-All are designated "GP."

-Meredith-approved study abroad also fulfills the GP requirement.
+Meredith-approved study abroad programs that satisfy the College's Global Perspective outcomes fulfill the GP requirement.

-Ethical Perspectives 1 to 3 cr.
+Ethical Perspectives

 Fulfilled by courses that cover aspects of ethical theories as well as practical applications of ethical thinking to students' lives, their fields of study, or chosen professions.
-All courses have three common learning outcomes and are designated "EP."
+All courses have three common learning outcomes.